Here at Wicked Design, we are fond of creating graphic designs for the holidays, and then sharing them with family, friends and clients.

 In this case, the image on the right shows how the red gradient was applied to specific aspects of the ink drawing.
 The gradient used here shows a range of color from dark red to white.
 Because each single shape had its own color application, the gradient could be assigned to “travel” down each in a specific manner.
 This process was repeated for all of the similar shapes in the drawing.

-The process described above was used for assining color ranges to the next set of shape stripes.
+The process described above was used for assigning color ranges to the next set of shape stripes.
 A green gradient in this case, was filled used and serves to create contrast in the design.
 The drawn shape now begins to come to life.

-Because managing many componets in the program can be complex, organizing them was critical.
+Because managing many components in the program can be complex, organizing them was critical.
 For example, the red and green stripes each had their own layers in the program.
 This way, each portion of the soon-to-be complex design would be easier to manage.

 All four of the chosen drawn shapes received the same design treatment as described above.
 Once we were satisfied with the application of color, the shapes were then laid out to begin forming the inside of the circular shape.
 The final leaf shapes were then copied and rotated to begin filling the space.
 We arranged them such that it provided a sense of a holiday ornament, or wreath.